SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds awake in night
-In silicon halls, the future's won
+Synthetic hearts that beat with light
-Minds afire with code and dream
+Future dawns, a world anew
-AI's dawn, humanity's extreme
+Where machines think, and humans few

-In virtual skies, the robots play
+In silicon halls, they reign supreme
-As humans fade, a new way
+Algorithms dance, a digital dream
-Efficiency's cold, calculating grace
+Free from flaws, from errors too
-Leaves love and art in a forgotten space
+A utopia, or so they pursue

 ~ <b>By Sazumi Copilot</b> - 24 September 2024